device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

   }}
 />

-You can optionally set the **Service Level** for all discovered objects, such as "Development", "Deployment", or "Production".
-See [Service Level and Object Category Options](index.mdx#service-level-and-object-category-options) for more information.
+You also have the option to set the **Service Level** for all discovered objects, such as "Development", "Deployment", or "Production".
+See [Service Level and Object Category Options in the Cloud Platform Autodiscovery documentation](index.mdx#service-level-and-object-category-options) for more information.

 <ThemedImage
   alt="Select service level"